FarsetLabs/member-handbook/rooms/workshop/resin_printers.md

 ## Basic Safety Rules

 - Uncured resin is toxic.
-Wear protective gloves, protective goggles, a mask and lab coat when working with the resin printer.
-Always have the extractor fan running on the fume cupboard.
+Wear protective gloves, protective goggles, a mask and lab coat when working with the resin printer, uncured resin or when post-processing prints.
+Always have the fume cupboard extractor fan running.
 This will make sure that you don't come into contact with the resin, either through skin contact or through inhalation.
 - Make sure to clean all equipment with isopropyl alcohol before and after use.
 If something has liquid resin on it, it needs cleaned with blue roll and isopropyl alcohol.
 - Anything disposable used in the process of using the resin printer must be disposed of in the hazardous materials bin (e.g. blue roll, gloves, etc.)
 - Close open bottles as soon as possible to prevent spillage.
 This includes both resin and isopropyl alcohol.